FZJ-INM1-BDA/siibra-explorer/docs/develop/deploy_plugin.md

 !!! warning
     The following section only applies if you used _## How (via CLI)_ to deploy your application

+!!! info
+    The `$TOKEN` obtained from OKD GUI expires eventually.
+You will need to create a service-account.
+Service account tokens are valid until revoked.

 Combining _## How (via CLI)_ and _## Update Deployment_, a continous deployment script might look like

 ```bash